-About the Author
+About the Authors

-Todd M. Young is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he concentrates his practice in corporate transactions and governance.
+- Todd M. Young is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he concentrates his practice in corporate transactions, finance, and ESOP transactions.
 He has been recognized as a "Notable LGBTQ Executive" by Crain's Chicago Business (2018) and holds the AV[®] Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability.
-He is a member of the Chicago and American Bar Associations.
-Mr. Young earned his A.B. cum laude from Dartmouth College and his J.D. from the University of Chicago Law School, where he was the Comment Editor for the University of Chicago Law Review.
+Young earned his A.B. cum laude from Dartmouth College and his J.D. from the University of Chicago Law School, where he was the Comment Editor for the University of Chicago Law Review. - Connie M. Mayer is a Partner with Hinshaw & Culbertson LLP, in Chicago, where she focuses her practice on commercial transactions.
+She is a member of the Illinois Chapter of the ESOP Association and has been recognized by Illinois Super Lawyers as a Rising Star (2021 2023).
+Mayer earned her B.A. cum laude from Illinois Wesleyan University and her J.D. from Washington University School of Law.